kyduyenslay/kyduyenslay/README.md

 I enjoy building interactive dashboards using Power BI, Excel and Tableau for real-time insight delivery.
 Proven ability to clean, analyze, and visualize data (SQL, Excel, Looker Studio) to identify critical trends, optimize performance, and support strategic decision-making.

 When I'm not working with data, I enjoy cooking, hiking and hanging out with friends.
-I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://www.datascienceportfol.io/thikyduyenle26)